 Patients spend most of their time outside the hospital, out in the world, living their lives.
 Their behavior when they’re on their own will determine how healthy they are.

 So, in order to successfully keep patients healthy, it’s important to support them in understanding and participating in their care.
 Patient engagement is about empowering patients to better take care of themselves.
+To read about a true patient experience, this case studies discusses a patient's Bilateral Total Knee Replacement and the care experience he received throughout the duration of the episode.

 The shift towards bundled payment and value-based care has led administrators to focus on increasing efficiency (i.e. reduce costs) while maintaining, and hopefully improving, patient outcomes.
 This evolution has led to a focus on decreasing hospital stays and face-to-face patient appointments.
 This means that even more of a patient’s recovery is happening at home.
 While in many ways, this is good for efficiency and patient comfort and safety, clinicians need better ways to stay connected to their patients as they heal outside the hospital.
 Without patient engagement and support, good surgeries can result in readmission, suboptimal outcomes and low patient satisfaction.